England win thriller to keep Ashes series alive

 Starc, though, was the major threat and was rewarded by having Stokes taken down the leg side before Bairstow's wild swish.

-Australia missed the control of spinner Nathan Lyon, ruled out of the series with a calf injury last week, but have over a week to regroup before seeking their series-clinching victory again.
+Australia missed the control of spinner Nathan Lyon, ruled out of the series with a calf injury last week, but have more than a week to regroup before seeking a series-clinching victory again.

 Harry Brook, Thank You!
 Mark Wood, take a bow sir!